 SCREEN: To be provided by authors: The downloaded PDB file being located in the Import interface and the Import button being clicked

 Now, select the protein structure and right-click on it [1].
-Select Split Ligand and choose the option to split into ligands, water, and other components [2].
+Select the prepared protein, right-click the mouse button, choose the Split option and split into ligands, water, and other [2].

 SCREEN: To be provided by authors: The protein structure being selected and right-clicked.